AmberC0209/PaddleX/docs/module_usage/tutorials/cv_modules/object_detection.en.md

   </tr>
 </table>

-**Note: The precision metrics mentioned are based on the [COCO2017](https://cocodataset.org/#home) validation set mAP(0.5:0.95).
+<b>Note: The precision metrics mentioned are based on the [COCO2017](https://cocodataset.org/#home) validation set mAP(0.5:0.95).
 All model GPU inference times are measured on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speeds are based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**
+CPU inference speeds are based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 </details>